 ‘Paul’s Scarlet’ will delight with bright red flowers, and can be pruned into a clumping form, to provide a spiky barrier at the back of borders, or to cover up vulnerable areas of your yard.

-English hawthorns are suitable for gardeners in Zones 5-8, and thrive in full sun locations with moist, well-draining soil.
+English hawthorns are suitable for gardeners in Zones 5 to 8, and thrive in full sun locations with moist, well-draining soil.

 16. Honey Locust

 The honey locust, Gleditsia triacanthos, is a fast growing, deciduous tree native to the central US.

 It looks like something out of your worst nightmare, with large clumps of thorns protruding from its trunk and branches – some up to eight inches long.

-Honey locust thrives in Zones 3-8, and will grow into a shrubby, thorny clump unless pruned to encourage a single trunk.
+Honey locust thrives in Zones 3 to 8, and will grow into a shrubby, thorny clump unless pruned to encourage a single trunk.

 A member of the Fabaceae family, honey locust flowers in late spring, with fragrant, cream-colored blooms.

 It produces seed pods that mature in the fall, and bright green foliage gives way to autumnal yellow.

 According to an article by Robert J. Warren, from the Department of Biology at Buffalo State University, the honey locust was cultivated by the Cherokee people for its medicinal and culinary properties.

 This fast-growing ornamental tree can reach a lofty 90 feet tall at maturity.
 It thrives in average soil, and is drought, salt, and heat tolerant.

 You can find bare root honey locust trees available at Home Depot.

 The Caspian locust, Gleditsia capsica, is native to central Asia and locations bordering the Caspian sea.
-Suitable for growers in Zones 6-9, even the thorns on this tree have thorns!
+Suitable for growers in Zones 6 to 9, even the thorns on this tree have thorns!

 Young specimens provide a nasty barrier, and as it matures, the trunk will show no mercy to opportunist climbers.

 Caspian locust thrives in full sun and well-draining, but average soil.

 The thorns on both of these species are monstrous, and need to be handled with respect.
 They will easily rip through all but the toughest leather gardening gloves, and eye protection is essential.

 17. Japanese Quince

-Native to eastern Asia, the Japanese quince, Chaenomeles speciosa, is suitable for growers in Zones 5-9.
+Native to eastern Asia, the Japanese quince, Chaenomeles speciosa, is suitable for growers in Zones 5 to 9.